chenxinstat/chenxinstat.github.io/codes_aame.md

 Here is an example implementation of Auto Adaptive M-Estimation, finding the mean of a heavy-tailed data, and the error density.

+First we need to run codes to define the AAME function:
+(AAME functions)[functions_aame.r]

 Load necessary library:
 ```markdown
 library(quadprog)